devdaniellima/react-native-starships/README.md

 # Project Starships

-This project was developed in react native and executed in Android environment, it is motivated to test the functioning of redux-saga, axios, and scrolls events using the .
+This project was developed in react native and executed in Android environment, it is motivated to test the functioning of redux-saga, axios, and scrolls events using the `swapi.dev` api.

 ## Execution